Carrot Cake History

 See Carrot Pudding recipes through the ages here -

-I believe there is confusion because the term "cake" is fairly recent, probably 13th C and it could be that many puddings were in fact cakes - solid pudding.
+The confusion occurs because the term "cake" is fairly recent, probably 13th C and it could be that many puddings were in fact cakes - solid pudding.
+This is a typical example from the late 17th century.

 "Acetaria: A Discourse of Sallets" - John Evelyn 1699